crotger/django-vagrant/README.md

 5 directories, 11 files

-####3.
-Clone specific repository for USEP.
-This will be done in the original provisioning as soon as the repository is made public.
-Until then go to https://bitbucket.org/bul/projects-usep_app

-> vagrant$ cd /home/vagrant/LibraryEnvironment/projects/

-> vagrant$ sudo git clone PRIVATE_REPO_URL usep_app

-Use your own password.
   Get a 3rd cup of coffee.
 Everything should now be in place.

 ##Using the code
 To view the project, make sure you are in /home/vagrant/LibraryEnvironment/projects and inside the virtual environment.

-This will be automated, but for now run these commands...

-> vagrant$ python ./manage.py syncdb --noinput

-> vagrant$ python ./manage.py loaddata usep_app /to_copy/usep_aboutpage.json

-> vagrant$ python ./manage.py loaddata usep_app /to_copy/usep_contactspage.json

-> vagrant$ python ./manage.py loaddata usep_app /to_copy/usep_flatcollection.json

-> vagrant$ python ./manage.py loaddata usep_app /to_copy/usep_linkspage.json

-> vagrant$ python ./manage.py loaddata usep_app /to_copy/usep_publicationspage.json

-> vagrant$ python ./manage.py loaddata usep_app /to_copy/usep_textspage.json

-Then, to start the django built-in dev-server (binding the server to an external IP)...
+To start the django built-in dev-server (binding the server to an external IP)...

 > vagrant$ python ./manage.py runserver 0.0.0.0:8000